DevExpress-Examples/asp-net-web-forms-grid-replace-group-and-total-summaries-with-templates/Readme.md

-# Grid View for ASP.NET Web Forms - How to use group footer and footer templates to customize group ant total summaries
+# Grid View for ASP.NET Web Forms - How to use group footer and footer templates to customize group and total summaries
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e4153/)**
 <!-- run online end -->